pierusan/stack-pr/README.md

 - `-d, --draft`: Submit PRs in draft mode (default: false)
 - `--draft-bitmask`: Bitmask for setting draft status per PR
 - `--reviewer`: List of reviewers for the PRs (default: from $STACK_PR_DEFAULT_REVIEWER or config)
+- `-s, --stash`: Stash all uncommitted changes before submitting the PR

 #### land